L3337/ryor-shell/README.md

 - Reboot
 - Check the logs, `journalctl` and `systemctl status` for any failures

-# Default Features
+# Out of the Box Features
-- dnsmasq to cache DNS records for the entire network, and DHCP
 - wired networking
-- Wifi networking using hostapd, with radio scheduling to disable while you sleep and mac address randomization
+- wifi networking using hostapd, with radio scheduling to disable while you sleep and mac address randomization
+- LAN switching using Linux bridge
-- firewalld firewalling
+- firewalld firewalling and port forwarding
+- dnsmasq for DNS caching and DHCP
-- sysctl settings to ensure the router will reboot on kernel panic or other kernel issues
+- sysctl settings to ensure the router will reboot on kernel panic or other kernel and hardware issues
-- Automatic system updates and reboot once a week
+- Automatic system updates and reboots
 - systemd service management for the network configuration and all services

 ## Tooling